 Each of a veteran’s dependents may receive up to 150 hours of free tuition if:

-- The veteran died as a result of service-connected injuries or illness, went missing in action, or became totally disabled (100%) as a result of a service-connected injury or illness;
+- The service connected deceased veteran died as a result of service related injuries or illness, went missing in action, or became totally disabled (100%) as a result of a service-connected injury or illness;

 - You’re entitled to receive compensation at the 100% P&T rate due to individual unemployability (TDIU) due to a permanent service-connected injury or illness;